pure-data/externals-howto/README.rst

       post("Hello world !!");
     }

-This method has an argument of type ``t_helloworld``, which would enable us to manipulate the data space.
+This method takes an argument of type ``t_helloworld``, which would enable us to manipulate the data space.

-Since we only want to output “Hello world !!” (and, by the way, our data space is quite sparse), we renounce a manipulation.
+But since we only want to output “Hello world !!” (and, by the way, our data space is quite sparse), we simply ignore the argument.

 The ``post(char *c,...)`` function sends a string to the standard error.
 A carriage return is added automatically.
 Apart from this, the